 Mean score of companies in the Real Estate Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Joy City Property, headquartered in Hong Kong (HK), reported total carbon emissions of approximately 174,764,700 kg CO2e.
-This figure includes about 11,876,300 kg CO2e from Scope 1 emissions and approximately 162,888,400 kg CO2e from Scope 2 emissions.
+In 2023, Joy City Property reported total carbon emissions of approximately 174,764,700 kg CO2e, with Scope 1 emissions accounting for about 11,876,300 kg CO2e and Scope 2 emissions at approximately 162,888,400 kg CO2e.
 The company has not disclosed any Scope 3 emissions data.
-Despite the significant emissions reported, there are currently no specific reduction targets or climate pledges outlined by Joy City Property.
-The emissions data is cascaded from its parent company, Grandjoy Holdings Group Co., Ltd., indicating a corporate family relationship that influences its environmental reporting.
-Joy City Property's commitment to addressing climate change remains unclear, as no specific initiatives or targets have been documented.
-The company operates within an industry context that increasingly prioritises sustainability, yet it has yet to establish measurable goals to reduce its carbon footprint.
+Despite the significant emissions figures, there are currently no specific reduction targets or climate pledges outlined by Joy City Property.
+The emissions data is cascaded from its parent company, Grandjoy Holdings Group Co., Ltd., indicating a corporate family relationship that influences its reporting.
+Joy City Property's emissions intensity is reported as 0.03161 kg CO2e per unit of revenue (CNY), reflecting its operational efficiency in relation to greenhouse gas emissions.
+The company has not yet established any Science-Based Targets Initiative (SBTi) reduction targets or other formal commitments to reduce its carbon footprint.
+As a subsidiary of Grandjoy Holdings, Joy City Property is positioned within a broader industry context that increasingly prioritises sustainability and climate action, although specific initiatives or commitments from the company remain unspecified.

 Access structured emissions data, company-specific emission factors, and source documents